safdar-azeem/formash/README.md

 # Formash

 Formash is a simple React form library that uses hooks and schema to manage form state, errors, validation and so much more.
 Now you don't need to write a lot of code to manage your forms.
-You Just need to write a schema, pass it to the useFormash hook and render your formSchema. and you are good to go.
+You Just need to write a schema, pass it to the useForm hook and render your formSchema. and you are good to go.
 It is designed to be flexible and easy to use.
 You can use it with any UI library.

 ## Installation